ApiLogicServer/Docs/docs/FAQ-Low-Code.md

 ## TL;DR - Low Code *For Developers*: Standards, Unique Bus Rules

-Realizing the Low Code promise of business agility requires adoption across the organization: Business Users *and Developers*:
+The Low Code promise of business agility has tremendous potential.
+To realize it, we must enlist developers by addressing their concerns:

-* For Business Users, API Logic Server provides the fastest and simplest way to create Working Software, directly from an existing database or a GenAI prompt.
+* For Business Users, API Logic Server (ALS) provides the fastest and simplest way to create Working Software, directly from an existing database or a GenAI prompt.
     * **No screen painting is required**
     * **Database definition is automated from GenAI**
 * For Developers, API Logic Server leverages your existing infrastructure, including